 Drone mapping is the process of using drones to gather aerial data such as high-resolution imagery and sensor readings that can be used to create accurate maps and models.
 The use of mapping drones is typically much less expensive than using manned aircraft, as power requirements are often less, and missions can be automated thus cutting down on the manpower needed.
-Mapping drones can also fly at lower altitudes than manned aircraft, leading to higher resolution imagery.
+Aerial mapping drones can also fly at lower altitudes than manned aircraft, leading to higher resolution imagery.

-Fixed-wing mapping drones typically have much longer flight endurance than multirotor drones, allowing them to map a larger area in a single flight, and can carry heavier payloads.
+Fixed-wing UAV typically have much longer flight endurance than multirotor drones, allowing them to map a larger area in a single flight, and can carry heavier payloads.
 However, they need larger amounts of space to take off and land, and may also need specialised launching equipment.
 Fixed wing mapping drones are also unable to hover in place.

 Photogrammetry is the derivation of precise measurements from photography.
 These measurements can be used to create accurate maps.